Aam-Digital/ndb-core/doc/wiki/How_To.md

 To enter the Attendance Register section click on the button in the navigation.
 You will be navigated to the Notes List Screen.

 ### Add daily attendance
+1. Click on the "add a day's attendance" button

+2. Select the center and the appointment type you want to add the attendance and change the date if necessary.

+3. Press "Continue".
+If the button is disabled check that center, appointment type and date are set.

+4. Select the student group you want to add attendance for.
+The options are all students of the center or a special school.

+5. Next, select the attendance value for the shown child.
+   Attention, after selecting a value the next child is shown automatically.
+   If you made a mistake you can navigate back using the "back" button underneath the selectable values.
+   To abort click on the "abort" button.

+### Add monthly attendance
+1. Click on the "add a month's attendance" button.

+2. Select the center or coaching and corresponding a school or center, the month and set the number of working days.
+   This should create an entry for every child matching the school or center in the table underneath.

+3. For every child set the values attended days, excused days, remarks and workings days.
+If the working days are the same as defined above just check the box.

+4. Save the records